LIMITED GOVERNMENT FUNDED PLACES AVAILABLE

 Use of CMA’s online learning management system providing access to:

 - Additional resources,

 - Online quizzes,

 - Ongoing trainer support.

-$10,000.
-The program fee is reduced to $4060 under Skilled Capital.
+$9,000.
+The program subsidy under Skilled Capital is $5,790.
+All you need to pay is a student contribution fee of $618 to cover your resources.
 More information about Skilled Capital can be found on the ACT Government’s Department of Education website.
-A full schedule of tuition fees can be accessed here.
-This program is VET Student Loans approved.
 For further information contact the Academy today.

-The Specialist Makeup Services – CUA51015 Diploma of Screen and Media does not require any pre-requisite studies, however, participants must have successfully completed Year 10 and must fulfill the eligibility criteria for the Skilled Capital initiative.
+The Certificate IV in Beauty Therapy does not require any pre-requisite studies, however, participants must have successfully completed Year 10 and must fulfill the eligibility criteria for the Skilled Capital initiative.

 UNIQUE STUDENT IDENTIFIER (USI)